Destroyerttv/CTDIR.Command-to-make-Github-Repo/README.md

-# CTDIR (Simplifying the new programming directory process)
+# ctdir new_directory.
+A command which simplifies the new programming directory process.

 ![Preview](Main.mp4)

-**ctdir new_directory**.
-A command which simplifies the new programming directory process.

 This Command does the following:
 * Creates and Moves into a directory